sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-eks/deployment.rst

         app: sparkflows-app

-The above yaml file creates a service and deployment for Sparkflows.
+The above yaml file creates a service and deployment for Sparkflows with resource limit of 16GB ram and 1vCPU.
+You can configure the resources limit, as per your requirement.
+This will also mount the /root directory to the persistent volume which will make sure that the H2 database persists across restart of the pod.

     .. code-block:: bash